dotnet/corefx/Documentation/project-docs/pull-request-validation.md

 There are plenty of bugs, e.g. race conditions, where a failure might highlight a real problem and it won't manifest again on a retry.
 Therefore these steps should be followed for every iteration of the PR build, e.g. before retrying/rebuilding.

+## Infrastructure issues

-In the event that an **infrastructure issue** affects the PR build, @dnceng and/or team members should be contacted.
+In the event that an infrastructure issue affects the PR build, @dnceng and/or team members should be contacted.
 Examples of infrastructure issues are **CI leg timeouts**, repository clone errors, permission denied errors, etc. In addition, the leg should be retried, unless retrying multiple times encounters the same infrastructure issue each time.